truepele/VictoriaMetrics/docs/victoriametrics/vmagent.md

      Optional HTTP headers to send with each request to the corresponding -remoteWrite.url.
 For example, -remoteWrite.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to the corresponding -remoteWrite.url.
 Multiple headers must be delimited by '^^': -remoteWrite.headers='header1:value1^^header2:value2'
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -remoteWrite.showHeaders
+     Whether to show -remoteWrite.headers in logs and on /metrics page.
+Hidden by default, since it may contain sensitive info
   -remoteWrite.keepDanglingQueues
      Keep persistent queues contents at -remoteWrite.tmpDataPath in case there are no matching -remoteWrite.url.
 Useful when -remoteWrite.url is changed temporarily and persistent queue files will be needed later on.
   -remoteWrite.label array